Data model

 description longtext Activity description

-drp text Description of the business recovery plan (DRP)
+drp text Description of the disaster recovery plan (DRP)

 drp_link varchar(255) Link (URL) to the DRP